Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Introduction

-To study minimum wage impact in the short-term, spot labor markets exhibit three ideal features: limited heterogeneity in labor, short-term employment contracts, and a wage-posting environment.
-First, limited job heterogeneity attracts workers seeking jobs that require minimal skills, who are particularly susceptible to minimum wage changes.
-These workers are matched to homogeneous spot jobs, making these markets closely resemble homogenous labor markets.
-Second, short-term employment contracts enable labor demand to adjust easily.
-Employers in the spot labor market are expected to be more elastic with respect to workers' wages than in the general labor market because they do not recruit for full-time jobs but for temporary jobs as needed.
-Our spot work data captures an extreme case of short-term labor demand adjustment, a phenomenon rarely observed in the empirical literature on the labor supply of taxi and Uber drivers \citep{angrist2021uber,buchholz2023rethinking}.
-Finally, the wage-posting environment precludes wage bargaining which is a common modelling assumption in the long-term employment contract, allowing us to focus on models grounded in monopsonistic or oligopsonistic labor market structures.
+Spot labor markets exhibit three features that make them ideal for studying short-run minimum-wage effects: limited labor heterogeneity, short-term employment contracts, and wage posting.
+First, they attract workers seeking jobs that require minimal skills and are therefore especially exposed to minimum-wage changes.
+The resulting matches are relatively homogeneous, making these markets close to the textbook homogeneous-labor benchmark.
+Second, short-term contracts allow labor demand to adjust rapidly.
+Firms hire for discrete, temporary tasks rather than permanent positions, so demand in the spot market is likely to be more elastic than in standard labor markets.
+Our spot-work data capture an extreme case of short-term labor-demand adjustment, a phenomenon rarely observed in the empirical literature, which often focuses instead on the labor supply of taxi and Uber drivers \citep{angrist2021uber,buchholz2023rethinking,kuroda2023exploring}.
+Finally, wage posting precludes bargaining---a central element in traditional models of long-term employment contracts---allowing us to focus on models grounded in monopsonistic or oligopsonistic labor-market structures.
+Because adjustment costs are exceptionally low in this setting, our estimated demand elasticities should be interpreted as an upper bound for standard employment elasticities in traditional labor markets.
+These short-run responses are complementary to, rather than in conflict with, longer-run evidence on minimum-wage elasticities, reallocation, and firm exit, and they clarify the earliest and most flexible margin through which minimum-wage shocks propagate \citep{dube2024minimum}.